Modeling the emission spectra of polycyclic aromatic hydrocarbons by recurrent fluorescence: Results

 \subsection{Effective canonical temperature}

 In our model, Eq.~(\ref{eq:rfrate3}) is solved by replacing the original microcanonical statistical distribution by an equivalent canonical distribution at an effective temperature $T_{\rm eff}$.
-Two possible choices for $T_{\rm eff}$ in this approximation are based on adjusting either the maximum ($T_{\rm max}$) or the average ($T_{\rm av})$ of the canonical distribution to match the microcanonical energy $E_0$.
-These choices are illustrated in the inset of Fig.~\ref{fig:comp_distrib}, where the canonical probability distributions in the D$_0$ state of Np$^+$ evaluated with the two temperatures $T_{\rm max}$and $T_{\rm av}$ and corresponding to 2.5~eV microcanonical energy, are shown as a function of internal energy.
+The equivalence between the microcanonical and canonical ensembles strictly holds only in the thermodynamic limit, for example in very large systems.
+However, for finite-size systems, in particular for small molecules with few degrees of freedom such as Np$^+$, this equivalence may break down.
+In this study, we show that this assumption remains valid even for Np$^+$, the smallest PAH considered here.
+In addition, we explore two possible choices for $T_{\rm eff}$ in this approximation based on adjusting either the maximum ($T_{\rm max}$) or the average ($T_{\rm av})$ of the canonical distribution to match the microcanonical energy $E_0$.

+These choices are illustrated in the upper left inset of Fig.~\ref{fig:comp_distrib}, where the canonical probability distributions in the D$_0$ state of Np$^+$ evaluated with the two temperatures $T_{\rm max}$and $T_{\rm av}$ and corresponding to 5~eV microcanonical energy, are shown as a function of internal energy.
 For this harmonic system, and for any electronic state $i$, the average energy $\langle E\rangle$ from which the effective temperature $T_{\rm av}$ is obtained is an explicit function of the normal mode frequencies,